Skip to content

 systemctl list-dependencies nginx

-# Quickly verify if a service is enabled and running
+# Quickly check if the service is enabled and running

 systemctl is-active --quiet nginx && echo "OK" || echo "STOPPED"

-# Start and enable autostart in one command
+# Start and enable autostart with a single command

 Note